17 Processed Foods Nutritionists Approve Of

-Despite processed food’s bad reputation—which, for the most part, is deserved—there are actually several items you can indulge in guilt-free.
-Nutritionists shared with us their top picks for processed foods that they actually approve and that don’t make them cringe when spotted in someone else’s grocery cart.
-Find out what they are and then double down on your healthy eating efforts by avoiding these 50 Unhealthiest Foods on the Planet.
+Despite processed food's bad reputation—which, for the most part, is deserved—there are actually several items you can (and should) indulge in guilt-free.
+Nutritionists shared with us their top picks for healthy processed foods that they actually approve of and that don't make them cringe when spotted in someone else's grocery cart.
+Find out what they are and then double down on your healthy eating efforts by avoiding these unhealthiest foods on the planet.

-Sure, it may come in a container, but that’s not a reason to not befriend this silky goddess.
-“Yogurt is an excellent source of protein, Vitamin B12, calcium, and a food source of probiotics!” exclaims Rebecca Lewis, RD for HelloFresh, a leading healthy meal kit delivery service.
-“When buying, read the label and try to select one that is less than 12g of sugar per serving.
-Instead, add the sweetness from fresh fruits you choose yourself.”
+Sure, it may come in a container, but that's not a reason to not befriend this silky goddess.
+"Yogurt is an excellent source of protein, Vitamin B12, calcium, and a food source of probiotics!" exclaims Rebecca Lewis, RD for HelloFresh, a leading healthy meal kit delivery service.
+"When buying, read the label and try to select one that is less than 12 grams of sugar per serving.
+Instead, add the sweetness from fresh fruits you choose yourself."
 When you can, go for Greek.
-It’s got double the protein and oftentimes contains around half the sugar.
+It's got double the protein and oftentimes contains around half the sugar.
 Again, steer clear of flavored varieties.
-And for some non-yogurt probiotic ideas, find out what’s worth a look (and what isn’t!) with these 14 Yogurt-Free Products with Probiotics.
+And for some non-yogurt probiotic ideas, find out what's worth a look (and what isn't!) with these dairy-free probiotic products.

 Don't let the bag dissuade you!
 "Frozen vegetables are minimally processed, but retain most of the nutrition during the process," comments Lisa Hayim, registered dietitian and founder of The WellNecessities.
 "They may even be more nutrient-rich than fresh because they are picked and frozen at the time they are at their nutritional peak."